rabithole/Back-End/README.md

 **URL:** */trips*

-Adds a new trip to the database.  **Note: you cannot add a user_id that does not exist due to foriegn key constraints (Note this is not functional yet).**
+Adds a new trip to the database.  **Note: you cannot add a user_id that does not exist due to foriegn key constraints.**

 ### Example